-To zoom in on the current focus area for precise focus, press the center of the rear command dial.
-Use the focus stick (focus lever) to choose another focus area.
-Press the center of the rear command dial again to cancel zoom.
+To zoom in on the current focus area for precise focus, press the center of the focus stick (focus lever).
+Press the center of the focus stick again to cancel zoom.

-In focus mode S, zoom can be adjusted by rotating the rear command dial.
+In focus mode l, zoom can be adjusted by rotating the rear command dial.

-In focus mode S, select rSINGLE POINT for AF MODE.
+In focus mode l, select rSINGLE POINT for AF MODE.

-Focus zoom is not available in focus mode C or when GAF/MF SETTING > PRE-AF is on.
+Focus zoom is not available in focus mode k or when GAF/MF SETTING > PRE-AF is on.